greenelab/xswap-manuscript/manuscript.md

 ### Prediction tasks

 We performed three prediction tasks to assess the performance of the edge prior.
-We compared the permutation-based prior with two additional features: a scaled product of source and target degree (scaled to the range [0, 1]) and our approximation of the edge prior.
+We compared the permutation-based prior with two additional features: a scaled product of source and target degree (scaled to the range [0, 1]) and our analytical approximation of the edge prior.
 We used 20 biomedical networks from the Hetionet heterogeneous network [@O21tn8vf] that had at least 2000 edges for the first two tasks.
-In the first task, we computed the degree-based prediction features (edge prior, scaled degree product, and prior approximation), and predicted the original edges in the network.
+In the first task, we computed the degree-based prediction features (edge prior, scaled degree product, and analytical prior approximation), and predicted the original edges in the network.
 We used node pairs that lacked edge in the original network as negative examples and those with an edge as positive examples.
-To assess the methods' predictive performances, we computed the area under the receiver operating characteristic curve for all three features.
+To assess the methods' predictive performances, we computed the area under the receiver operating characteristic (AUROC) curve for all three features.
 In the second task, we sampled 70% of edges from each of the networks, computed features on the sampled network, then attempted to predict held-out edges.
 For this task, negative examples were node pairs in which an edge did not exist in either original or sampled network, while positive samples were those node pairs without an edge in the sampled network but with an edge in the original network.

 The third task evaluated the ability of the edge prior to generalize to new degree distributions.
 We used two domains where networks were available which shared nodes but had different degree distributions.
-Protein-protein interactions (PPI) and transcription factor-target gene (TF-TG) relationships had networks created by literature curation of low-throughput, hypothesis-driven research and by high-throughput, systematic, hypothesis-free experimentation.
+Protein-protein interactions (PPI) and transcription factor-target gene (TF-TG) relationships had networks created both by literature curation of low-throughput, hypothesis-driven research and by high-throughput, systematic, hypothesis-free experimentation.
 For the PPI networks, we used the STRING network, which incorporates literature-mining to find relationships [@fkKIuC7X] and a combination of the high-throughput, proteome-scale interaction networks from Rual et al. [@lnDqu0oW] and Rolland et al. [@LCyCrr7W].
 We used a transcription factor-target gene (TF-TG) literature-derived network from Han et al. [@z5ieI0Qg] and a high-throughput network from Lachmann et al. [@13Jzku9hE].
 The pairs of networks for PPI and TF-TG data sources are ideal because in one we expect inspection bias and in the other we do not.

 As a further basis of comparison, we added a time-resolved co-authorship network, which we partitioned by time to create two separate networks.
-We created the co-authorship network of bioRxiv preprints using the Rxivist [@IYwQbTVz; @7668E40A] database, which was generated by crawling the bioRxiv server.
+We created the co-authorship network of bioRxiv bioinformatics preprints using the Rxivist [@IYwQbTVz; @7668E40A] database, which was generated by crawling the bioRxiv server.
 Unlike the other two, the co-authorship network does not have degree bias, as the network faithfully represents all true co-author relationships.
 We include this network to offer a comparative prediction task in which the degree distributions between training (posted before 2018) and testing (posted during or after 2018) do not differ (Figure {@fig:degree-bias}A).
 The goal of the third prediction task is to determine feature generalizability for network reconstruction between different degree distributions, especially predicting a network without degree bias using features from a degree-biased network.